-\\\If seeking SDA Teacher Certification, student should enrol in RELT 130 during this term; this will generate an 18-credit academic load.
+^{} If seeking SDA Teacher Certification, student should enrol in RELT 130 during this term; this will generate an 18-credit academic load.
+(Note: CGPA must be 3.00 or better in order to take an 18-credit load.)

-generate an 18-credit academic load.

-\\\\If seeking SDA Teacher Certification, student should enrol in RELH 315 during this term; this will generate an 18-credit academic load.
+^{} If seeking SDA Teacher Certification, student should enrol in RELH 315 during this term; this will generate an 18-credit academic load.
+(Note: CGPA must be 3.00 or better in order to take an 18-credit load.)

-BEd SECONDARY - SOCIAL STUDIES SPECIALIZATION: DEGREE REQUIREMENTS FOR 2015-2016 PROGRAM MINIMUM TOTAL CREDITS REQUIRED: 123 / MINIMUM CGPA FOR CONFERRAL: 2.50
+BEd SECONDARY - SOCIAL STUDIES SPECIALIZATION: DEGREE REQUIREMENTS FOR 2016-2017 PROGRAM MINIMUM TOTAL CREDITS REQUIRED: 120 / MINIMUM CGPA FOR CONFERRAL: 2.50